jorinvo/slangbrain.com/content/blog/why-i-created-slangbrain.md

 However, after you reached a certain level of fluency, you try to explore new material on your own or even move to a foreign country, and you will pick up new words, and phrases people use to express themselves in your everyday life.

-To get to the next level of fluency, you need to memorize this knowledge.
+To get to the next level of fluency, you need to memorize, what you pickup.
 In the beginning you might carry around a little notebook, writing down sentences you would like to remember.
 But then you need to find a good way to memorize these words later on.

-_**Wouldn't it be useful to not carry a notebook to write down words, but instead save them directly in your phone, and your phone would automatically help you memorize these words?**_
+_**Wouldn't it be useful to not carry a notebook to write down words, but instead save them directly in your phone, and your phone would automatically help you to remember these words?**_

 Making this become possible is the goal of Slangbrain.